 Honors & Awards

 Mr. Bloom has been consistently awarded a Tier I ranking in Chambers Global and Chambers USA: America’s Leading Lawyers for Business, since the inception of its U.S. rankings in 2003 and is similarly evaluated in numerous “Who’s Who” and other rankings by other organizations and publications.
-He has been recognized in 20th Edition of The Best Lawyers in America and has been named to the “Lawdragon 500: Leading Lawyers in America” list each year from 2007 through 2011.
+He has been recognized in The Best Lawyers in America every year since 2012 and has been named to the “Lawdragon 500: Leading Lawyers in America” list each year from 2007 through 2011.
 He has also been recognized as a Southern California Super Lawyers from 2004-2013.
 Mr. Bloom was named to the prestigious annual Top 100 List of attorneys in California in the 2008 edition of the Daily Journal.
 In 2011, the Daily Journal named Mr. Bloom among its first-ever top 25 clean tech lawyers in California.
 He has been recognized for his work in energy litigation in the 2011 and 2012 editions of Legal 500 and by Financial Times US Innovative Lawyers 2012.

 Winston & Strawn's energy practice won a Chambers USA Award for Excellence for Client Service in the area of Energy/Projects: Power (including Renewables) for 2013.